idea7-cc/Project-Boxes/Land Project Box/README.md

-# Idea7 Project Boxes
+# Land Project Box
-This is a repo for files associated with the series of 4 Idea7 project boxes.
-The boxes are Air, Land, Sea, and Launch and they ship on a repeating quarterly cycle:
+This is a repo for files associated with the Land Project Box.
-- Air (Fall)
-- Land (Winter)
-- Sea (Spring)
-- Launch (Summer)

 ## Join the fun!
 These project boxes contain our favorite supplies for fun (and educational) projects within the box's theme.
 In addition to a standard kit of parts and material, the boxes ship with a current collection of the best open-source designs that add extra fun to the boxes.
 These designs are developed during each quarterly project cycle.
 There are three ways for students to get involved in a project cycle.